nodemcu/nodemcu-firmware/docs/getting-started.md

 !!! caution
-	There's more than one way to skin a cat.
-For each of the tasks you have a number of choices with regards to tooling.
+	For each of the tasks you have a number of choices with regards to tooling and depending on the OS you are on.
 The colored boxes represent an opinionated path to start your journey - the quickest way to success so to speak.
 Feel free to follow the links above to get more detailed information.

 ### Task / OS selector